mrksbrg/adas-pro-sivic/README.md

 The code can be used to get started with DDS communication between Pro-SiVIC and Simulink.
 The code is provided as is, but should be fairly straightforward even without documentation beyond code comments.

 ## References
 - Ben Abdessalem, R., Nejati, S., Briand, L.C. and Stifter, T. Testing advanced driver assistance systems using multi-objective search and neural networks.
-In Proceedings of the 31st IEEE/ACM International Conference on Automated Software Engineering (pp. 63-74)., 2016.
+In *Proceedings of the 31st IEEE/ACM International Conference on Automated Software Engineering*, pp. 63-74, 2016.